a-wong99/newto-project-repo-main/SQL Projects/Project 2/Data/README.md

-Run this script in PostGreSQL to access the World Happiness data
+Run the world_happiness_index_Script.sql script in PostGreSQL to access the World Happiness data